 Located at KM5 on the San Jose road is the aptly named KM5, one of the original stalwarts of the night scene in Ibiza.
 The food is good, the lounge bar is cozy with decent cocktails and the tiny ‘nightclub’ continues to host fun parties throughout the season.
 Head here for dinner and drinks and a party which last to 3am.

-If you're looking to rent a villa in Ibiza, the south part of the island really is beautiful and a superb choice for a dream holiday away on The White Isle.
+If you're looking to book a holiday villa in Ibiza, the south part of the island is really beautiful and a superb choice for a dream holiday away on The White Isle.

 18 ST. Werburghs Park